What Do Seventh-day Adventists Believe About the Life, Death, and Resurrection of Jesus?

 For starters, many secular historians—men and women who do not believe in the resurrection of Jesus—will concede to the following three points based on historical evidence:

-- Jesus Christ had been crucified by the Romans.
+- Jesus Christ was crucified by the Romans.

 - After His death, many people claimed to have seen Him risen, and these people started what became the early Christian church.